 The use of random selection and facilitated deliberation is assumed to generate high levels of equity and inclusion.
 Certainly, the participants in climate assemblies (and other deliberative mini-publics) are more diverse than most other political institutions.
 But do elements of climate assembly practice lead to disadvantages for particular social groups?
 Do we need to look more closely at the design and practice of climate assemblies through the lens of equity and inclusion?

-This workshop was informed by presentations from:
+This workshop will be informed by presentations from: